gitter-badger/vmonepage/README.md

-# vmonepage
-Free Open Source One Page Checkout for Virtuemkart
+Free One Page Checkout for Virtuemkart
 ====================================

 What is this?
 ---------------------

-* A Generic One Page Checkout which goal is to work with ALL Joomla templates.
+* A Generic Open Source One Page Checkout which goal is to work with ALL Joomla templates.

 Why us this?
 ---------------------